ChewingPencils/drafts2trello/ReadMe.markdown

 4. Add the key and the token where specified below.
 (Lines 19 and 21.)
 5. Set value for the position you want your created cards to be placed.
 	* Line 23: args\['pos'] = (top, bottom, or numerical value)
-6. Set if you want the script to output the arguments passed to the script, the arguments collected for the API call, and the API response.
+6. Set whether you want the script to output the arguments passed to the script, the arguments collected for the API call, and the API response.
 	* Line 24: bugger = (True or False)